AndrewBarba/Bluebird.swift/README.md

 Bluebird supports `map`, `reduce`, `all`, `any` with any Sequence type, not just arrays.
 For example, you could use [Realm's](https://realm.io/docs/swift/latest/) `List` or `Result` types in all of those functions, you can't do this with PromiseKit.

-Bluebird also supports `Promise.map` and `Promise.reduce` which act just like their global equivalent, but can be chained inline on an existing Promise, greatly enhancing Promise composition.
+Bluebird also supports `Promise.map` and `Promise.reduce` (same as Bluebird.js) which act just like their global equivalent, but can be chained inline on an existing Promise, greatly enhancing Promise composition.

 #### No Extensions